-Taliban shifted Western hostages as prisoner swap postponed: sources
+Taliban shifted Western hostages as prisoner swap postponed-sources

 The deal is seen by the Afghan government as a key move in securing direct talks with the Taliban, which has hitherto refused to engage with what it calls an illegitimate “puppet” regime in Kabul.

 But a diplomat said in Washington on Wednesday the exchange had not taken place.
-An Afghan government official told Reuters on Friday it had been postponed, without elaborating further.
+An Afghan government official told Reuters on Friday it had been postponed, without elaborating further, while Taliban spokesman Zabihullah Mujahid blamed the United States.

+“It was a shortcoming from the American side the swap did not happen,” he told Reuters.

 Three Taliban sources, including a relative of prisoner Anas Haqqani, brother of the leader of the Haqqani network, said the commanders were due to be flown to Qatar to be freed but were returned to the jail in Bagram outside the Afghan capital Kabul.